Alabama upset: Ku Klux Klan prosecutor Doug Jones beats far-right Republican Roy Moore for Senate seat | The Japan Times

 Virtually the entire Republican establishment, Trump included, supported Moore’s primary opponent, Sen. Luther Strange in September.
 Trump’s former chief strategist, Steve Bannon, was one of the only early high-profile Moore backers.

-Moore was removed from his position as state Supreme Court chief justice the first time after he refused to remove a boulder-sized Ten Commandments monument at the state court building.
-The second time, he was permanently suspended for urging state probate judges to refuse marriage licenses to same-sex couples.
+Moore was once removed from his position as state Supreme Court chief justice after he refused to remove a boulder-sized Ten Commandments monument at the state court building.
+A second time, he was permanently suspended for urging state probate judges to refuse marriage licenses to same-sex couples.

-In his final pitch before polls opened across the state, Jones called the choice a “crossroads” and asked that “decency” prevail.

-“We’ve had this history in the past, going down the road that … has not been productive,” Jones said.
-“We’ve lagged behind in industry.
-We’ve lagged behind in education.
-We’ve lagged behind in health care.
-It’s time we take the road that’s going to get us on the path to progress.”
+Said Democratic National Committee Chairman Tom Pere: “The people of Alabama sent a loud and clear message to Donald Trump and the Republican Party: You can’t call yourself the party of family values as long as you’re willing to accept vile men like Roy Moore as members.”